School dropout rate rising as drought boosts hunger in Zimbabwe

 In Lupane and several drought-hit districts in Zimbabwe’s southwest, children’s charity World Vision International and the UK’s Department for International Development have together launched a scheme that gives families vouchers to redeem for groceries at designated outlets.

-“We want children to benefit from this assistance,” said Khumbulani Ndlovu, World Vision Zimbabwe’s integrated programs manager.
+“We want children to benefit from this assistance,” said Khumbulani Ndlovu, World Vision Zimbabwe’s integrated programmes manager.

 To ease farmers’ reliance on rain to grow their crops, Zimbabwe’s vice president, Phelekela Mphoko, announced recently that the government aims to try to rebuild Zimbabwe’s largely collapsed irrigation infrastructure.